near/sdk-docs/docs/zero-to-hero/01-basics/02-add-functions-call.md

     near state crossword.friend.testnet

 **Note**: deploying a contract is often done on the command line.
-While it may be _technically_ possible to deploy via a frontend, the CLI is likely the best approach.
+While it's _technically_ possible to deploy via a frontend, the CLI is likely the best approach.
 If you're aiming to use a factory model, (where a smart contract deploys contract code to a subaccount) this isn't covered in the tutorial, but you may reference the [contracts in SputnikDAO](https://github.com/near-daos/sputnik-dao-contract).

 ## Call the contract methods